department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 - You get married
 - You have or adopt a child
 - Your child is between 18 and 23 years old and enrolled in school full time
-- VA determines your child, who is at least 18 years old, became permanently incapable of self-support before turning 18
+- VA determines your child, who is at least 18 years old, became permanently disabled before turning 18
 - You become the caregiver for a parent whose income and net worth is below a certain amount

 <br>

-### Ready to apply?
+### How do I apply?

 #### To file a claim for additional disability compensation for a child or spouse

 You can apply online.
 You may also need to provide more information or forms along with your application.

-<a class="usa-button-primary va-button-primary" href="/disability-benefits/apply/dependents/form-686c-dependents/">File for Additional Disability Compensation for a Dependent</a>
+<a class="usa-button-primary va-button-primary" href="/disability-benefits/apply/dependents/form-686c-dependents/">File for Disability Compensation for a Dependent</a>

-**If you’re claiming your child became permanently incapable of self-support before they turned 18,** you’ll need to turn in all private medical records for the child’s disabilities with your application.
+**If you’re claiming your child became permanently disabled before they turned 18,** you’ll need to turn in all private medical records for the child’s disabilities with your application.

 **If your dependent is a child who’s between 18 and 23 years old and attending school full time,** you’ll need to also submit a Request for Approval of School Attendance (VA Form 21-674) with your application. <br>
 [Download VA Form 21-674](https://www.vba.va.gov/pubs/forms/VBA-21-674-ARE.pdf).